OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 1. Log in to **[cloud.oracle.com](cloud.oracle.com)**.
 2. Click the hamburger menu `Ξ` (looks like three stacked horizontal lines) in the upper left corner, click **Oracle Database**, and select **Autonomous Transaction Processing**.
 3. On the left, change the **compartment** to the compartment `OIC_Labs`.
 Then, click on the ATP instance called `workshopDB`. _Make sure your region is "US East (Ashburn)" or you will not see the instance._
 4. Click the **DB Connection** button.
 Keep the wallet type as "Instance Wallet", then click **Download Wallet**.
 This will give you a pop-up wizard to download the wallet.
-Add a password for the wallet. **Remember this password, as you will use it to create the connection later in step 1.**
+Add a password for the wallet. **Remember this password, as you will use it to create the connection later in [section 1](#section-1-basic-integration).**
 You may use [SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) or other DB applications to connect to the autonomous database.

 ## Section 1: Basic Integration